PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 You can wait for the Adalogger red LED to flash (indicating an SD write) then quickly disconnect the power once the LED has gone out.
 Or connect a normally-open push-to-make button between swPin (by default this is digital pin 15 - 0.2" away from the GND pin on the Adalogger) and GND.
 Pressing it will stop the logger writing to SD card, leaving it ready for the power to be removed.

-To enable Galileo reception, uncomment the line which says _#define GALILEO_
+To enable Galileo reception in addition to GPS, GLONASS and SBAS, uncomment the line which says _#define GALILEO_

 To enable power saving mode, uncomment the line which says _#define LOWPOWER_